bnomei/kirby3-lapse/readme.md

 - `git submodule add https://github.com/bnomei/kirby3-lapse.git site/plugins/kirby3-lapse` or
 - `composer require bnomei/kirby3-lapse`

+> 🏎️ The fastest cache driver for Kirby is afaik my [SQLite Cache Driver](https://github.com/bnomei/kirby3-sqlite-cachedriver) and you might want to install and set that up to use with the Lapse plugin.

 ## Usecase

 The Kirby Pages-Cache can cache the output of Page Templates.
 It devalidates **all** cache files if any Object in the Panel is changed.
 This is a good choice if you do not make changes often.
 But if you do make changes often you need a cache that knows what has been modified and which caches to devalidate and which not.